bootlin/simplest-yocto-setup/README.md

-We have spent a lot of time in educating to writing clean layers, which often involved fixing problems by removing a lot of the code they had written or they had taken from exieting third-patry layers.
-In other words: meking hte code simple and "stupid", resulting in a more understandable, more efficient, easier to upgrade and less buggy build environment.
+We have spent a lot of time in educating to writing clean layers, which often involved fixing problems by removing a lot of the code they had written or they had taken from existing third-party layers.
+In other words: making the code simple and "stupid", resulting in a more understandable, more efficient, easier to upgrade and less buggy build environment.

 This repository is implementing a similar setup, aiming at being a